orbitalindex/awesome-space/README.md

 ### Space Debris

 * [Stuff In Space](http://stuffin.space) - Stuff in Space is a realtime 3D map of objects in Earth orbit, visualized using WebGL.
 Updates daily.

+### Space News

+* [Spaceflight News API](https://spaceflightnewsapi.net/) - A free to use API with space-related news articles that application developers can use.
+As it is maintained by [The Space Devs](https://thespacedevs.com/), news and support are provided on their [Discord server](https://discord.gg/wxEGcWXbsD).

 ## Spacecraft